SmartBoy84/bmp-testing/README.md

 Imagemagick by default outputs 32bbp, BI_BITFIELDS, true colour (not palletized, no color table) by default

 ## Refer to [this](https://en.wikipedia.org/wiki/BMP_file_format)
+Chekout the 32bbp example at the end of the page
 ### File header
   * Offset - from start of file to first byte of pixel array
 <hr>